 2. Pass That Dutch

-While the sudden appearance of a UFO shocks you, its the scene when Elliot and a Jeep full of friends eat a man and spit out his bones that leaves you with your jaw dropped open.
-We also see some of Elliot’s sleekest choreography, proving yet again that she can seamlessly combine smoothness with a sense of absurdity that makes you smile.
+While the sudden appearance of a UFO shocks you, its the scene when Elliott and a Jeep full of friends eat a man and spit out his bones that leaves you with your jaw dropped open.
+We also see some of Elliott’s sleekest choreography, proving yet again that she can seamlessly combine smoothness with a sense of absurdity that makes you smile.

 1. Work It

-Work It is without a doubt one of Missy Elliot’s most iconic tracks, one that makes you burn calories just listening to it.
-The clip not only oozes Elliot’s signature vogue, but also pays homage to the golden age of hip hop which inspired the artist from an early age.
+Work It is without a doubt one of Missy Elliott’s most iconic tracks, one that makes you burn calories just listening to it.
+The clip not only oozes Elliott’s signature vogue, but also pays homage to the golden age of hip hop which inspired the artist from an early age.

 The video features Missy covered in live honey bees, as well as several dance scenes in front green screens which transport the artist to wicked and wild imagined worlds.
 Work It was even awarded the #2 spot in Billboard’s 100 greatest music videos of the 21st century.

-Work It represents everything that Elliot has strived for in her career: a sense of playful humour and an expectation-defying attitude.
+Work It represents everything that Elliott has strived for in her career: a sense of playful humour and an expectation-defying attitude.